About Lawrence County

 Property & Public Records

 Lawrence County Register of Deeds office, located at 90 Sherman Street, Deadwood, SD 57732, maintains all land and property records for Lawrence County.
-The office can be reached at and operates during regular business hours Monday through Friday.
+The office can be reached through the office operates during regular business hours Monday through Friday.
 The Register of Deeds records and preserves documents including warranty deeds, quit claim deeds, mortgages, satisfactions of mortgage, mechanic's liens, UCC financing statements, easements, right-of-way agreements, and plat maps.

 Lawrence Director of Equalization's Office, also located at the courthouse, maintains property tax assessment records including valuations, property characteristics, ownership information, and tax history.
 The Assessor's office can be contacted through the office’s website.
 Property tax information is searchable online through Lawrence County's GIS mapping system and assessor database, which provides parcel maps, assessed values, tax amounts, and property details.
 Lawrence County Treasurer collects property taxes and can be contacted through the office’s website.
 Lawrence County's GIS parcel viewer displays interactive maps showing property boundaries, zoning classifications, floodplains, and aerial photography.